In Sapiens, Admissions and Overstatements about Human Evolutionary Origins

-Editor’s note: Casey Luskin is reviewing Sapiens, by Yuval Noah Harari.
+Editor’s note: In a series, Casey Luskin is reviewing Sapiens, by Yuval Noah Harari.
+This is Part 2.
 Look here for Part 1, Part 3, Part 4, Part 5, and Part 6.
 The full review can be found here.

 The 2015 bestseller Sapiens: A Brief History of Humankind, by Oxford-trained historian Yuval Noah Harari, is extremely well-written and entertaining, but it adopts an unyielding materialistic evolutionary perspective on human history, and offers many unbacked claims.
 Despite these flaws, it makes intriguing admissions about our lack of knowledge of human evolutionary origins.
 For example, Harari admits, “We don’t know exactly where and when animals that can be classified as Homo sapiens first evolved from some earlier type of humans, but most scientists agree that by 150,000 years ago, East Africa was populated by Sapiens that looked just like us.” (p.
 14) Harari is right, and this lack of evidence for the evolutionary origin of modern humans is consistent with the admissions of many mainstream evolutionary paleoanthropologists.

 Explaining Our Brains